joshua-burbidge/femtovg-wgpu/README.md

 - try femtovg example with wgpu + wasm
 - look at wgpu wasm examples

+- crashes when femtovg render is entirely off-screen
+    - "trying to destroy SurfaceSemaphores still in use by SurfaceTexture"
+    - same error as i got when there were 2 calls to surface.get_current_texture

 Egui
 - initial render works, next redraw doesn't
     - don't recreate everything on redraw